massimostanzione/bookkeeper/site/README.md

 The site is built using Jekyll and Sass.

+> I'll provide more specific info here later.

 ## Prerequisities

 In order to run the site locally, you need to have the following installed:

-* Ruby 2.3.1 and Rubygems
+* Ruby 2.4.1 and Rubygems
 * The Javadoc CLI tool

 ## Setup